 CPR offers very little medical benefit to residents in nursing homes, memory care, or other types of assisted living centers.
-These residents depend on others for care and often have more than one serious health issue (see page 5).
+These residents depend on others for care and often have more than one serious health issue.
 But just like in hospitals, CPR is the standard order in long-term care centers.